Karnataka Assembly Elections 2018: Former CM Devaraj Urs' grandson, now AAP candidate

 He asserted that defeat in Punjab and Goa assembly elections doesn't affect the perception of voters in Karnataka.
 On AAP's defeat in 2014 Lok Sabha elections, he said there was astounding Modi-wave and even established parties lost badly.
 "We are a young party, continue to evolve.
 The most important we are not shy of participating elections," he said.

 About Delhi CM Arvind Kejriwal's apologies to the opposition party leaders, Lingaraj justified the move saying, "Kejriwal has put governance and interest of people of Delhi above his ego, personal issues.
 By apologizing he is making sure that the current judiciary doesn't weaken the party and governance where they have made substantial progress.
-He personally welcomed the apologies.
 There is no harm is apologizing."

 Talking about KR Puram constituency, he said, "A huge step up for me politically.
 My experience in dealing with community issues for 2.5 years was very useful.
 People can see what BJP and Congress have done in the last 10 years.
 Complete misgovernance in my constituency.
 People are looking for a change."